joesan/joesan-me/content/post/scala/scala-monads.md

 1. A mechanism to wrap a value, or a Type around a context
 2. A mechanism to sequence computations over a value, or a Type

+At this point what needs to be kept in mind is the fact that Monadic operation is nothing but about extract-transform-wrap design pattern.

 Let us hit the ground with some examples!

 ## Hitting the ground